On this page:

-Having undergone a sex affirmation procedure, a person may apply to register their sex as Male, Female or Non-specific.
+If you have undergone a sex affirmation procedure you can apply to register your sex as male, female or non-specific.

-Please provide at least four forms of ID from the list below with your application.
+You must provide at least four forms of ID from the list below with your application:

 You can apply to record a change of sex by post, or in person.

 Download a Record a change of sex application [PDF 690kb]Download a Recognised details certificate application [PDF 840kb]Apply in person

 If a formal change of name is required see Change of name.

 Your new birth certificate can be used in Australia.
 In jurisdictions where a change of sex is not legally recognised, you cannot use your new birth certificate.
 In these jurisdictions you must tell the person relying on your certificate that your gender has been changed.